 Rabbit TV doesn’t provide you with anything you can’t already access.
 Yes, all of these “internet TV stations” are already there for you to watch.
 All Rabbit TV does is create a rudimentary menu in order to find them, and even then you will have a hard time finding much quality content.
-If you want to watch the best of internet television, you can simply visit such websites as Hulu, Netflix, Youtube, and official websites of your favorite shows.
-That boils down to maybe 50 websites at most.
+If you want to watch the best of internet television, you can simply visit such websites as Hulu, Netflix, Youtube, and official websites of your favorite shows or news stations.
+For most viewers, that would mean about 50 websites or less.
 Why sift through 5000 foreign or non-existent websites on a confusing Rabbit TV menu when you can simply visit the websites for shows you want to watch in the first place?

 Is Rabbit TV a scam?

-While we wouldn’t classify Rabbit TV as a scam per se, we certainly do not feel it offers much value.
-A scam would imply some sort of deception or dishonesty were taking place, and they are upfront about the cost and the fact that you are getting internet TV stations.
+While we wouldn’t classify Rabbit TV as a scam, we certainly do not feel it offers much value.
+A scam would imply some sort of deception or dishonesty were taking place, and Rabbit TV is upfront about the cost and the fact that you are getting internet TV stations.